 Do you need large assets to do that?
 Absolutely not.
 If you’re earning money and often have some left over at the end of the month – even CHF 20 a month is enough – then you can invest money too.
 Is expert knowledge required?
 Not at all.
 You just have to spend a short amount of time reading up on the subject of investing money before you can get started.

 Every saver is motivated by different things, but one thing is for certain – it’s important to put money aside to ensure financial security, to remain flexible or to be able to afford something in future.
-However, as interest rates on savings accounts have been low for so long, it is hard save money while also increasing your assets through saving.
-Investing money in a targeted way and in line with your own requirements and means pays off.
-It’s not complicated.
+Investing money in a targeted way and in line with your own requirements and means pays off. also It’s not complicated.
 A few key pointers can help to guide you.
 We explain what is meant by return, risk, shares, funds, ratings and much more besides.